5 Simple Tips to a Heart Healthy Diet

 Create a daily meal plan that emphasizes vegetables, fruits and whole grains and limits high-fat foods (such as red meat, cheese and baked goods) and high-sodium foods (such as canned or processed foods).Meal planning is the most powerful thing you can do to make a heart healthy diet easier is to get organized with a plan and grocery list.
 Meal planning can be casual with some basic ideas of food to prepare, or a deeper dive into all the meals and snacks you want to eat during a given time.
 Choose recipes, outline items needed from the grocery store and communicate your plan with others in your household to reduce uncertainty and be ready for whatever the week holds.
 Meal planning can reduce stress and support a healthy diet.

-Click here for a sample 7 Day Heart Healthy Meal Plan
+Click here to get 10 Easy Tips for a Heart Healthy Diet

 2. Find healthy foods you enjoy.